 Before you hit the "buy" button on that practically-made-for-you blush, consider the texture Ciucci urged.
 "Think cream for normal to dry skin, and powder for normal to oily types."
 Here's why: like a moisturizer, velvety formulas will absorb into the skin better and add much-needed hydration.
 Powder varieties can help mop up excess oil and sweat sitting on the skin.
 So you're getting the most out of the makeup – while also doing right by your complexion!
 Now, find your ideal shades of blush according to your skin tone.

 Fair Skin Tone

-Fair skinned beauties, don’t get carried away; a soft pink, peach or light coral will enhance your porcelain skin just right.
-The key is light application.
+When applying, the key is a light application.
+"Tap the color onto your cheeks with your fingers or buff it in with a duo-fiber brush," Ciucci added.
 Too much product, or the use of saturated hues, will create a harsh finish reminiscent of Rocky Horror Picture Show's Dr. Frank-N-Furter.
-Avoid a stage makeup faux pas when you select the right formula of blush for a natural, flushed cheek finish.
+Avoid a stage makeup faux pas when you select the right intensity of blush for a natural, flushed cheek finish.

 Medium Skin Tone

 Similar to your fair skinned friends, pinks and peaches are your best bet.
 You’ll want to take these colors a step further by applying a deeper shade of each, or layering until you reach your desired vibrancy.
 A rich pink, and even certain shades of mauve, will leave you with a dramatic edge–especially when you apply blush on all the right spots.
 To find the right landing space for your chosen hue, smile and see where your cheekbones naturally pop.
 Apply a bit of blush up and down that half moon space and even into the corner of the eye area for perfectly placed warmth.

 Bonus tip: If you're more olive, avoid cooler tones like plum as they can make olive-toned babes look sallow, Ciucci explained.